Social Media Advertising that Drives Business Growth

 Modern social media marketing is a pay-to-play game.

-Due to an explosion of social media content and advertising over the years, all social media platforms’ newsfeed algorithms have been declining year-on-year.
+Due to an explosion of social media content and advertising over the years, all social media platforms’ newsfeed algorithms are increasingly limiting your organic post reach.
 On Facebook you’ll be lucky to reach 5% of your fans.

-Justify the time it takes to create content and reach thousands of people in your exact target audience (not just your LinkedIn connections or Instagram followers) through paid advertising.
+Justify the time it takes to create content in the first place and reach thousands of people in your exact target audience by investing in paid advertising.

 Top of Funnel

 The top of the social media funnel is the place we’ll be building your brand equity.
 Our goal is to produce, share and promote content that builds trust without just talking about your product/service.

 After adding value and building trust at the top of the funnel, and introducing them to your products/solutions on your website at the middle, you now want to lower ‘buyer’s resistance’ so they are more likely to inquire or purchase from you.